suhas1409/trading-platform-mern/README.md

 # 📈 TradingApp (Frontend + Backend)

 A full-stack stock trading platform built using the **MERN stack**.
-This project is being developed incrementally with a focus on **clean architecture, authentication, and real-world practices**.
+This project is being developed incrementally with a focus on **clean architecture, authentication, dashboard UI design, and real-world practices**.

 ---